-- Skills and application tasks
+- Skills and application tasks - Investigations

-- Folio tasks

-- Semester examination

 Additional costs: All Year 10 students are required to purchase a Casio Graphics Calculator (Model fx-CG50 AU).
 Available on the Year 10 Booklist and are compulsory.
-Older models of this calculator may be appropriate for Year 10; please confirm with the Learning Leader for Mathematics.
-(It is highly recommended that alternative brands are not purchased.)
+Older models of this calculator may be appropriate for Year 10; please confirm with the Learning Leader for Mathematics (it is highly recommended that alternative brands are not purchases)